 480p video resolution, also known as standard definition (SD), has 480 vertical progressive pixels and 640 horizontal progressive pixels (4:3 aspect ratio).
 It is composed of 480 lines stacked one on top of another.
 480p video is suitable for laptops, desktop monitors, and small format displays.

 480p has a resolution of 720×480.
 This means that it has 720 pixels horizontally and 480 pixels vertically.
 The standard channels that we see on TV support this type of resolution.

 1080p has a resolution of 1920×1080 pixels.
-LCD’s and LED’s have 1080p displays.
-It is double the size of 720p displays.
+LCD and LED TVs have 1080p displays or higher.
+It is double the size of a 720p display.
 It does not make much difference if you view it for TV shows or movies unless you sit very close to the screen.
-It is usually useful for gamers who are into graphics and a slight action can make a lot viewing difference.
-The blue ray movies we see are actually in 1080p resolution.
+It is usually useful for gamers who are into graphics and a slight action can make a lot of viewing difference.

 While there are other resolutions but we have only discussed the most common ones.
 The rule of thumb is that the larger the resolution, the clearer the picture quality.
 But higher resolutions will be more expensive too.
 It is best to select the optimal resolution according to your needs.